What Is A Head Cold?

 The cold shares some symptoms with other respiratory infections, such as the flu, so you should see your doctor.
 To rule out other infections, your doctor may order some tests based on your symptoms.

 Colds are self-limited viral infections that usually resolve on their own.
-Symptoms cannot be cured, but certain treatments can help provide relief.
+Symptoms cannot be cured, but specific treatments can help provide relief.

 It is possible to purchase over-the-counter (OTC) medications without a prescription.